mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Using DC Optimal Power Flow
 Performing repeated executions of the DC optimal power flow problem, and opting to reuse the existing `DCOptimalPowerFlow` type without generating a new instance offers the benefit of a "warm start".
 In such a situation, the initial primal values for the subsequent solving step align with the solution achieved in the prior step.
-Additional information can be found in the section dedicated to [Reusing the Optimal Power Flow Model](@ref DCReusingOptimalPowerFlowModelManual).
+Additional information can be found in the section dedicated to [Reusing Optimal Power Flow Model](@ref DCReusingOptimalPowerFlowModelManual).

 ---